 5).
 Learn to have fun!

-This means no more “field trip” vacations.
+Fun means no more “field trip” vacations.
 Okay, you can still have some of those, but not ALL of them.
 You can also add some fun to your homeschool day.
-It’s really okay to do that.
-Paint, make a messy craft, or do one of those over the top science experiments.
+Doing that is okay.
+Paint, make a messy craft or do one of those over the top science experiments.

-(What it looks like for me: I have a tendency to be a bit of a tyrant, but I’m learning to relax a little more.
-For example, I managed to only include learning in about 25% of our family vacation this year.
+(What it looks like for me: I tend to be a bit of a tyrant, but I’m learning to relax a little more.
+For example, I managed only to include learning in about 25% of our family vacation this year.
 What can I say, I’m a work in progress.
-For great resources on how to add fun to your homeschool day check out Amy at Rock Your Homeschool.
+For amazing resources on how to add fun to your homeschool day check out Amy at Rock Your Homeschool.
 She has some great ideas!)

 So there you go…..5 ideas for rediscovering the best version of yourself.
 Just remember that some of these will be tricky based on your season of life, and that’s okay.
-Don’t strive for perfection, just progress.
+Don’t strive for perfection, only progress.
 Be on the lookout for my next post, which will include 5 MORE tips for becoming the best homeschool mom you can be!
-Also, don’t forget to subscribe and receive your free printable journal that is designed specifically for homeschool moms.